paragliding training center

 The pop-off pressure affects the fuel/air mixture across the entire throttle range and is why it must be set correctly.
 Do not waste time rebuilding the carburetor without also checking the pop-pressure.
 Pilots might get lucky with just a rebuild but if there are problems, the gauge must be used.

 Note: Walbro pop-off springs are NOT interchangeable between carburetor models!
 You MUST use the pop-off spring that is specified for that specific carburetor.
 Using the incorrect pop-spring for your carburetor can burn up the engine!

 1. Obtain a gauge A genuine Walbro gauge costs around $190.
-The Mikuni MK-BN PMP pop-off gauge costs around $60 (2015) and works exactly the same.
-We have our own custom gauge for $45 + postage and includes the reducing coupler.
+The Mikuni MK-BN PMP pop-off gauge costs around $50 (2018) and works exactly the same.

 The stock connecting tube on the Mikuni is too big for the Walbro WG-8 so pilots will have to purchase a 1/4" ID x 1/8" ID barb reducing coupler (they are difficult to find – we have them, $4 ea. and includes 1st class USPS shipping.
 You will also need a foot of 1/8" ID windshield washer hose which can be found at all auto parts stores.
 Note: beware of the Walbro knockoff gauges because they do not have the correct pressure range.